Neural Empirical Bayes

-In this section, we use the DEEN methodology to define a new kind of associative memory. {\it Associative memory} (also known as content-addressable memory) is a deep subject in neural networks with a rich history, with roots in psychology and neuroscience (long-term potentiation and Hebb's rule).
-The depiction of this computation is even present in the arts and literature, championed by Marcel Proust, in the form of ``stream of consciousness'', and the constant back and forth between perception and memory.
+In this section, the neural empirical Bayes machinery is used to define a new notion of associative memory. \emph{Associative memory} (also known as \emph{content-addressable memory}) is a deep subject in neural networks with a rich history and with roots in psychology and neuroscience (long-term potentiation and Hebb's rule).
+The depiction of this computation is even present in the arts and literature, championed by Marcel Proust, in the form of ``stream of consciousness'', and the constant back and forth between \emph{perception} and \emph{memory}.

-In 1982, Hopfield brought together earlier attempts to formulate associative memory, and showed that the collective computation of a system of neurons with {\it symmetric weights}, in the form of asynchronous updates of McCulloch-Pitts neurons, minimize an energy function.
-Associative memory was then formulated as the flow to the local minima of the energy function, what he referred to as {\it attractors} of the {\it ``phase space flow''}~\citep{hopfield1982neural}.
-This seminal work formed a bridge between statistical mechanics, a rich literature on Ising models and spin glasses, and neural network research.
-Hopfield networks was also instrumental in the development of the Boltzmann machine~\citep{hinton1986learning}.
+In 1982, Hopfield brought together earlier attempts to formulate \emph{associative memory}, and showed that the collective computation of a system of neurons with symmetric weights, in the form of asynchronous updates of \emph{McCulloch-Pitts neurons}~\citep{mcculloch1943logical}, minimize an energy function~\citep{hopfield1982neural}.
+The energy function was constructed in a Hebbian fashion.
+The associative memory was then formulated as the ``flow'' (the neurons were binary) to the local minima of the energy function.

-Hopfield's initial formulation of identifying synaptic connections with Hebb-like {\it outer product rule} and the quadratic energy function proved to be very limiting.
-These limitations are discussed in depth in the literature, most recently in~\citep{hillar2012efficient,krotov2016dense, chaudhuri2017associative}, where the authors propose alternative solutions we highlight here:~\citep{hillar2012efficient} keeps the second-order interaction but set the weights to be the weights of a fully visible Boltzmann machine (instead of the outer product rule),~\citep{krotov2016dense} keeps the outer-product rule but leverages non-quatradic (polynomial and rectified polynomial) energy functions, and ~\citep{chaudhuri2017associative} explores capacity gains with RBM architecture and expander graph connectivity.
-It is worth noting that all these papers were limited to binary units.
-The associative memory we will shortly define shares all the three key features we just highlighted, but it is more general, and it is not limited to binary units.
+However, Hopfield's energy function is not {\it the} energy function\footnote{In addition, Hopfield networks have severe limitations in \emph{memory capacity}, addressed most recently in~\citep{hillar2014robust, krotov2016dense,chaudhuri2017associative}.}: it does not approximate (learn) the negative log probability density function of its stored memories.
+The \emph{Boltzmann machine}~\citep{hinton1986learning} was developed in fact inspired by that observation, in which learning \emph{the} energy function was achieved by introducing {\it hidden units}.
+Regarding the associative memory and the \emph{phase space flow}, the problem is that in Boltzmann machines, hidden units need to be inferred first before having any notion of flow for the \emph{visible units}.
+And inference is indeed computationally very expensive\textemdash \emph{``the curse of inference''} (but not nearly as fundamental as the \emph{curse of dimensionality})\textemdash in \emph{probabilistic graphical models}~\citep{wainwright2008graphical,koller2009probabilistic}.